Why Stanford University? Facts About Stanford University

 1. Top-Tier Academics

-Everyone knows that Stanford is known for being an academic powerhouse.
+Everyone knows that Stanford is an academic powerhouse.
 It offers a multitude of undergraduate and graduate programs through seven schools of study.
-The Stanford faculty also includes Nobel laureates, MacArthur Fellows, and internationally renowned pioneers in their respective fields, who mentor you every step of the way.
-Their interdisciplinary approach allows students to explore as many fields of study as they wish, encouraging them to become well-rounded individuals who understand a wide range of subjects.
+The Stanford faculty also includes Nobel laureates, MacArthur Fellows, and internationally renowned pioneers in their respective fields.
+Their interdisciplinary approach allows students to explore as many fields of study as they wish, and it encourages them to become well-rounded individuals competent in a wide range of subjects.

-The small student-to-faculty ratio of 6:1 allows for each student to have a close and personal relationship with his or her teacher.
+The small student-to-faculty ratio of 6:1 allows for each student to have a close and personal relationship with their teacher.
 Students also have the opportunity to shape their own campus experience within a flexible curriculum so as to best prepare for their future goals.
-When applying to Stanford, you need to garner some good recommendations.
-Find out how to get teachers’ recommendations.
+When applying to Stanford, you’ll need strong teacher recommendations.
+Find out how to ask for teacher recommendations here.

 2. Vibrant Campus Life

 Students are encouraged to 'live' at Stanford, not just to 'study' there.
-There are more than 700 student organizations in which to do so, ranging from academic to sports, arts, spirituality, and rocketry interests.
-Concerts and festivals are staged throughout the year, and the vibrant residential community offers themed housing and a tight-knit, supportive community.
+There are more than 700 student organizations that help students to do so; if you’re interested in something, chances are there is a club at Stanford where you can meet other students who share that interest.
+Concerts and festivals are staged throughout the year as well, and the vibrant residential community offers themed housing and a tight-knit, supportive community.

 3. Global Exposure

 Is Stanford good at providing global exposure?
 Absolutely.
-Through its many international partnerships and study abroad opportunities, Stanford helps students develop a global perspective that would help them communicate and connect with different cultures.
-The university has longstanding partnerships with more than 50 education, research, and business institutions across nearly every inhabited continent.
+Through its many international partnerships and study abroad opportunities, Stanford helps students develop a global perspective and an understanding of different cultures.
+The university has longstanding partnerships with more than 50 educational, research, and business institutions across nearly every continent.

-Stanford students have a chance to pursue classes or research abroad in hundreds of amazing places that span from Beijing to Cape Town.
+Stanford students have a chance to pursue classes or research abroad in hundreds of amazing places spanning from Beijing to Cape Town.
 Students interested in an international experience can also participate in top international competitions before entering Stanford.

 Moreover, the university's students and personnel come from more than 90 countries, which means that its members are exposed to different cultures and ideas as part of a global campus where diversity is celebrated.